Traders

 Liquidations

-In Lynx, liquidations occur when a trader's losses - as calculated by PnL - reach a threshold equating to 90% of their collateral (this will be increased in the future).
+In Lynx, liquidations occur when a trader's losses - as calculated by Net P&L - reach a threshold equating to 90% of their collateral (this will be increased in the future).
 At this point, all losses and accumulated fees are deducted from the trader's collateral and sent to the corresponding liquidity pool.
 Any remaining collateral has a small liquidation fee applied to it before the remainder is returned to the trader's wallet.

 Since Lynx utilizes synthetic exposure, no assets are bought or sold during the liquidation process.
 Therefore, Lynx can operate with low liquidation fees for traders (liquidation fees may get removed altogether in the future).